Email marketing is one of the most reliable strategies to build long-term relationships with your target audience.

 Create content upgrades to persuade more potential subscribers to sign up

-Relevance is the key to building a high-converting signup form.
+Relevance is the key to building a high-converting lead capture form.
 Content upgrades are crafted specifically for a specific blog post, making it highly context relevant and useful to your website visitors.

 For example, in their article on content marketing trends, Wistia offers readers an option to watch an on-demand webinar on the same subject.
 Many readers would find this lead magnet appealing: